How can I combine Ethernet and tethered iPhone on Mac?

 Step 10: Now it’s time to get you connected!
 Open System Preferences on your Mac.
 Then click Network and select iPhone USB.
 If you don’t see it, click to add it.
 Since you are already connected to Ethernet, your Personal Hotspot connection might not activate until you uncheck “Disable unless needed” under Status.

 Step 11: Combine connections by turning on Speedify.
 When you launch Speedify, the software automatically detects the Ethernet and tethered phone connections.
-You will see them each contained in a Connection Bubble near the top of the Dashboard.
+You will see them each contained in a Connection Bubble on the Dashboard.

 And presto!
 You’re combining connections with the magic of Channel Bonding for improved speed, reliability, and security.
 You are now free to go forth and browse the internet, stream videos, and use your apps as you normally would.